Jessica Walsh

 Jessica Walsh (born October 30, 1986) is an American designer, art director, illustrator and educator.
-She was a partner of the design studio Sagmeister & Walsh (2010–2019), and the founder of the creative agency &Walsh (2019–present). &Walsh is one of the .1% of creative agencies owned by women.
-She has taught at the School of Visual Arts (SVA).
+She is the founder of the creative agency &Walsh based in New York City, and until 2019 was a partner at the design studio Sagmeister & Walsh with Austrian designer Stefan Sagmeister.
+Walsh has taught at the School of Visual Arts (SVA).

 Early life and education

 Walsh was born on October 30, 1986, in New York and raised in Ridgefield, Connecticut.
 She began coding and designing websites at age 11.
 After a year of making her own websites and blogs, she made a website for kids to learn how to code using HTML and CSS and to make their own websites.
-Walsh became interested in coding from building a website homepage for her Neopet.
+Walsh became interested in coding after building a website for her Neopet.
 Eventually her website had about 50,000 people visiting per day.
 She put Google Ads on her site and made a couple thousand dollars per month.
 This was a turning point for Walsh because she realized she could make money from design and websites.
-Walsh chose to go an art school to advance her design knowledge.
-Walsh went on to study graphic design at the Rhode Island School of Design (RISD), where she received a BFA degree in 2008.
+To advance her design knowledge, Walsh went on to study graphic design at the Rhode Island School of Design (RISD), where she received a BFA degree in 2008.

 Career

 After college, Walsh moved to New York City to intern at the design firm Pentagram.
-She turned down a job at Apple where she was offered nearly $100,000 annually to accept the internship under Paula Scher at Pentagram, where she would stay for nearly a year.
+She turned down a job at Apple where she was offered nearly $100,000 annually, to accept an internship offer under Paula Scher at Pentagram, where she would stay for nearly a year.
 Walsh has stated that she turned down the Apple job offer because she knew she would be doing one type of design for one client that already had an established look and feel.
 She knew her goal was to open her own studio and this job was not on the route to her goal.
 She then worked as an associate art director at Print magazine and had design work and illustrations appear in the New York Times and New York Times Magazine.
 In reflections about her time at Print magazine, she identifies it as one of the best things to happen in her career as it was how she found and developed her personal style.